Dick Cangey

 Richard Melvin Cangey (July 9, 1933 – October 29, 2003) was an American stunt performer and actor.

 Early life

 Cangey was born in Mahoningtown, Pennsylvania.
-After graduating from New Castle High School in 1951, he moved to nearby Cleveland, Ohio to pursue a career in boxing.
+After graduating from New Castle High School in 1951, he moved to nearby Cleveland, Ohio, to pursue a career in boxing.

 Career

 Cangey was a Hollywood stuntman.
-He was among the stock company of stuntmen employed on the 1960s Western television series, The Wild Wild West.
-He was occasionally credited as an actor on the show, often acting as a henchman.
+He was among the stock company of stuntmen employed on the 1960s western television series, The Wild Wild West.
+He was occasionally credited as an actor on the show, often as a henchman, such as Ben in S3 E14 "The Night of the Iron Fist" which aired 12/6/1967.

-He landed bit parts in various other American TV series such as Gunsmoke, Mannix, and Vega$.
+He had bit parts in other American TV series such as Gunsmoke, Mannix and Vega$.

 Personal life

 At age 70, Cangey died in Orange County, California.